Root Canal Therapy in South Miami

 Root Canal Therapy Saves Your Tooth

 When something goes affects the health of one or more of your teeth, your dentist’s goal is to save your smile from extraction whenever possible.
 Root canal therapy lets us do just that.
 It’s reserved for the most serious cases of decay and damage, and even though it’s got a reputation for being painful, today’s root canal therapy is fast, efficient and offers relief from a severely aching tooth.
 Learning about the procedure can help to settle your nerves and relax on throughout your root canal therapy.

 How the Procedure Works

-To perform a root canal, Dr. Erro will first examine your affected tooth and surrounding structures to determine the extent of the damage.
+To perform a root canal, Dr. Barsky will first examine your affected tooth and surrounding structures to determine the extent of the damage.
 With this information, he’ll put together your treatment plan.
 A typical root canal procedure is completed in about four steps.

 - A local anaesthetic is administered at the treatment site to ensure you feel no pain whatsoever in the affected area.
 Your dentist won’t begin the procedure until your tooth is completely numb.
 If you’re really nervous about the procedure, sedation options are available for your comfort.

 - Your dentist drills an access hole to begin work on the decayed or damaged tooth.
 For front teeth, the hole is in the back of the tooth.
 Molars are accessed through the chewing surface.

 - The infected pulp and nerve are removed from the tooth through the access hole.
 These elements are not necessary for the normal function of your tooth.